amineHorseman/facial-expression-recognition-svm/readme.md

 For the experiments with 5 emotions, the following expressions was used: Angry, Happy, Sad, Surprise, Neutral.

+The code was tested for python 2.7 and 3.6.

 ## How to use